codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 1. Click **Add**.
    The Product is displayed in the Products dashboard.
 1. Click the Product name to view details.
-   As you can see, the Product does not have any applications.
+   You'll notice that the Product currently has no assigned applications.

 {% include
 	image.html